windborne/windborne-api/README.md

+# WindBorne API python library

-# windborne: a Python Library for interacting with WindBorne Data and Forecasts API
+A Python lib for interacting with the WindBorne API to fetch and process observations and forecast data.

-windborne is a Python library designed to interact seamlessly with the WindBorne Data API, facilitating efficient retrieval and management of atmospheric data collected by WindBorne's global constellation of smart weather balloons.
-We soon intend to integrate Forecasts API to this library as well!

 ## Installation

-Install the library using pip:

 ```bash
 pip install windborne